-Sandbox
+Sandbox:

-37) % Change in "Gross Revenue" - Gross Revenues" means, for any specified period, all gross revenues of Sandbox and their affiliates (the "Sandbox Group") for such period.
+- 40) % Change in "Gross Revenue" "Gross Revenues" means, for any specified period, all gross revenues of Sandbox and its affiliates (the "Sandbox Group") for such period.
 Gross revenues of any new business line or division or any acquired business will be excluded from the definition of "gross revenues" until such new business has been a part of the Sandbox Group for at least twenty four (24) months.
-In addition, the gross revenues from any business that is sold, transferred or otherwise assigned to a non-affiliated person will be excluded from "gross"

-- revenues" for the fiscal year in which it is being calculated and any comparison year utilized in such calculation of the percentage change in gross revenues.
-The % change in gross revenues is subject to a collar of 6% (plus or minus). - 38) The distribution from Sandbox will reset for the first time on January 1, 2017. - 39) The Annual Earnings Coverage Ratio for 2015 would have been 1.90x based on proforma results for the unaudited internally prepared twelve months ended December 31, 2015 and assumes the current capital structure was in place for all of 2015, including twelve months of distributions to Alaris.
-However, Alaris did not invest in Sandbox until March 2016.
+In addition, the gross revenues from any business that is sold, transferred or otherwise assigned to a non-affiliated person will be excluded from "gross revenues" for the fiscal year in which it is being calculated and any comparison year utilized in such calculation of the percentage change in gross revenues.
+The % change in gross revenues is subject to a collar of 6% (plus or minus). - 41) The Annual Earnings Coverage Ratio for 2016 was based on proforma results for the unaudited internally prepared twelve months ended December 31, 2016 and assumes the current capital structure was in place for all of 2016, including twelve months of distributions to Alaris, despite Alaris not investing until March 2016.